monetamio/docs/en/framework/modules/api/README.md

 The `service` variable allows you to override the default API service for individual calls by providing one listed in configuration.

 If `return_raw` is set to true, the raw results will be returned through `callback` __instead__ of passing through `api.results`.

+Use `count` and `skip` for pagination, to control how many records are returned or skipped (if support by selected API).

 <a href="#docs_home"><small>- back to top</small></a>